sc0000/ue-cuboid-subdivider/README.md

 ## Overview

 This is a tiny Ureal Engine Plugin/Blueprint Function Library to increase vertex density of cuboids along the longest two axes, for easier vertex painting of walls, floors, and ceilings.
 Operation is extremely simple: Load the editor widget, set the max size for subdivision side length, select cuboids in the world, click the button.
-It will replace selected cuboids with subdivided ones.
+The selected cuboids will then be replaced with subdivided ones.
 Non-cuboids are ignored.

 ## Build & Run